How to Hydrate Dementia Patients Safely at Home?

 Instead of counting drinks, watch for signs that someone might not be getting enough fluids.
 These signs include:

-- Constipation: Not drinking enough can lead to difficulty in bowel movements.
+• Constipation: Not drinking enough can lead to difficulty with bowel movements.

 If you see any of these signs, increase fluid intake slowly.
 It’s best to spread drinks throughout the day instead of having them all at once.
 Try to encourage patients to drink during meals and snacks to help keep them hydrated.